MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

 .. note::

-   If you are using an IDE other than Android Studio, please have a look at :ref:`sdk_6_import_project` section.
+   If you are using an IDE other than IntelliJ, please have a look at :ref:`sdk_6_import_project` section.

 * If you are on the Welcome Screen, click on the :guilabel:`Open` button.
 Otherwise click either on :guilabel:`File` > :guilabel:`Open...`.
 * Select the :guilabel:`Demo-Sandboxed-Applications` directory located where you downloaded it and click on the :guilabel:`OK` button.

-The Gradle project should now be imported in Android Studio, your workspace contains the following project in the :guilabel:`Projects` view:
+The Gradle project should now be imported in IntelliJ, your workspace contains the following project in the :guilabel:`Projects` view:

    .. figure:: images/multiSandbox/getting-started-demo-sandboxed-applications-project.png
       :alt: Workspace view